smintio/Portals-Components-SDK/Examples/Frontend/README.md

 page stay regular and look good (I am sure you know of situations where padding and margin management quickly became a nightmare because of not following this rule).

+*Settings*

+Your Smint.io Portals UI component should only have settings that actually work.
+Please do *NEVER* add settings to your Smint.io Portals UI component that have no effect!

 *UI component ID and UI component type*

 Each Smint.io Portals UI component has an ID that is being defined by the developer of the UI component.
 Please prefix